 As one airshow promoter so aptly phrased it… “An airshow without TORA or the TORA Bomb Squad is just another fly in.”
 Treat yourself to a day at the museum, the multi-sensory, 3-D, living history museum known as TORA, TORA, TORA.”

-Sign-up to Become an Insider for FREE below & SAVE up to 50% OFF* 2019 CAF WINGS OVER HOUSTON Airshow Tickets!
-Insider ONLY details to be released on April 30th.
-So make sure you sign-up below!
+Sign-up to Become an Air Show Insider® for FREE below & SAVE on 2022 CAF WINGS OVER HOUSTON Tickets!

 Aircraft and performers are subject to change without notice, due to operational considerations.
 If anything changes, we will do our best to let you know.
 Thank you!